camille500/real-time-web/README.md

 ## Short description

-I've build a chat application that is connected to a MongoDB database.
-The chat messages are served via a websocket, so that everyone recieves the messages without constantly reloading the page.
-The messages are then stored in the MongoDB so that you can still see them when revisiting the page (if logged in).
+I've build a application that shows the last Tweets with 'Amsterdam' in it.
+User can create an account that will be stored in a MongoDB collection.
+After logging in, the user can go to the 'Twitter Dashboard'.
+On the dashboard is a stream that shows all new Tweets since the page was opened.
+There is also a counter that counts the amount of new Tweets.

 ### Features

-- Registering a account and logging in.
+- Registering a account and logging in
-- Protected pages, only for user that logged in.
+- Protected pages, only for user that logged in
 - Express-session for storing session data
-- Websocket for the chat functionality
+- Websocket for the Twitter functionality
+- Live API data from the Public Twitter stream
+- Average amount of tweets per minute

 ### Wishlist

-* Shared session data between express and socket.io.
-* Show only messages that are stored and not older than 24 hours.
-* Groups, so that you can start your own.
+* oAuth to login, so that the user can get more data from it's own profile
-* User roles, so that administrators could kick other users.
+* The possibility to choose an own keyword to stream on
+* D3 Data visualisations
+* Showing more data that comes with the tweets
+* Showing a push notification if a desired tweet comes up
+* More interesting data for the dashboard
+* Better overall design and UX